-Should the issue not be resolved to the satisfaction of the parties, the student or faculty member may, within five days of the final written decision above, initiate the formal phase of the grievance procedure by written appeal to the Chairperson of the University Student Grievance Committee.
+Should the issue not be resolved to the student's and the University faculty member's mutual satisfaction using the informal procedures, the student or University faculty member may, within five working days of the final written decision or summary described above, initiate the formal phase of the grievance procedure by appealing in writing to the Chairperson of the University Student Grievance Committee.
+This written appeal shall specify the alleged grievance and the result(s) of the appeals during the informal phase of the grievance procedure.

 Legal counsel may be used by the parties, at the parties' cost, as part of the formal procedure.
-Legal counsel for either party shall act in an advisory capacity only and not be permitted to speak on behalf of any party.
-The Committee shall have access to the University attorney on procedural matters.
+Legal counsel for either party shall act in an advisory capacity only and shall not be permitted to speak on behalf of any party.
+The Student Grievance Committee shall have access to the University attorney on procedural matters.

-- 1) The Student Grievance Committee shall accept for hearing only those cases considered grievances as described above. - 2) The Student Grievance Committee shall meet at the call of the Chairperson upon receipt of a formal grievance. - a) The Chairperson will: - 1)) Obtain written statements from all parties involved in the appeal. - 2)) Call for a meeting of the Committee to review the statements from the parties involved within 10 days of submission of the appeal, unless extraordinary circumstances require a delay, and determine a date and time for the hearing. - b) The Committee will: - 1)) Notify all parties concerned of the time, date and place of the hearing at least five days in advance. - 2)) Call on other faculty, staff and students if it would serve the purposes of due process. - 3)) Retain records of all written matters dealing with each case. - 4)) If the committee decides that a grievance is not in order and the alleged grievance concerned discrimination, a copy of the minutes of the meeting will be sent to the Affirmative Action Officer. - 3) The Committee shall submit its findings and decision to the appropriate academic officer for review within 45 days after the matter has been formally submitted to the Committee.
-This time period shall not include University holidays and times when the faculty are not under contract, such as during the summer.
-If the Committee finds that unfair or unjustifiable injury or disadvantage has occurred, it shall forward to the appropriate academic officer its specific suggestions for rectifying it.
-The appropriate academic officer within thirty days of the receipt of the findings and recommendations of the Committee, shall notify all concerned parties of agreement or disagreement with the Committee's decision, stating the reasons in writing.
-Upon agreement of the parties, the grievance process can be concluded at any time before notification by the appropriate academic officer.
+- 1) The Student Grievance Committee shall meet at the call of the Chairperson upon receipt of a written grievance. - a) The Chairperson shall: - 1)) Obtain written statements from all parties involved in the appeal. - 2)) Call for a meeting of the Committee to be held within ten working days of submission of the appeal to review the statements from the parties involved, unless extraordinary circumstances require a delay. - 3)) The Committee shall decide whether a grievance is in order.
+If the Committee finds a grievance is not in order, the complaint is dismissed and no further action will be taken by the Committee.
+If the grievance alleges discrimination, a copy of the minutes of the meeting shall be sent to the Affirmative Action Officer. - b) If the Committee finds a grievance is in order, the Committee shall - 1)) Determine a date, time and place for a formal hearing.
+Determine the procedures for conducting the formal hearing.
+All parties concerned will be given at least five working days notice of the time, date and place of the hearing, and of the procedures. - 2)) Call on other faculty, staff and students if it would serve the purposes of due process. - 3)) Retain records of all written matters dealing with each case. - 3) The Committee shall submit its written findings and decisions for review within forty-five working days after the matter has been formally submitted to the Committee.
+This time period shall not include either University holidays or times when the faculty are not under contract, such as during the summer.
+If the Committee finds that unfair or unjustifiable injury or disadvantage has occurred, its decision shall specify remedies to rectify the situation.

+The Committee shall submit its findings and decision to the Provost or other appropriate academic officer.
+Within thirty days of the receipt of the findings and recommendations of the Committee, the Provost or other appropriate University officer shall notify all concerned parties of his/her agreement or disagreement with the Committee's decision, stating the reasons in writing.

+Upon agreement of the parties, the grievance procedure can be concluded at any time before notification by the appropriate academic officer.